corndogit/metoffice-weather-cli/README.md

 Run `weather.py` in the console and type a city name when prompted.
 This will return the latitude and longitude coordinates of the city from the geocode.xyz API, which is then parsed into the GET url for the Met Office DataHub API .
-The data from this API is dumped into a .json file and contains a trove of weather information about the area.
+The data from this API is dumped into a .json file and contains a trove of daily weather information about the area.

 ## Example data